-- sound, requested use of tables or other items, etc.).
-The Scheduling Office will prepare and publish guidelines for approval of planned events. - 4.1.9 Individuals and organizations are responsible for cleanup and for any cleanup costs resulting to the College from their activities including the distribution of literature. - 4.1.10 The Scheduling Office will prepare and publish additional guidelines related to the time, place and manner of free speech.
-Such guidelines shall be narrowly tailored to serve a significant institutional interest; be based on published, content-neutral, and viewpoint-neutral criteria; and leave open ample alternative channels for communication. - 4.1.11 Expressive activities as allowed by this Policy are limited to Campus public forums.
-College buildings, facilities, stadiums, or temporary event facilities such as tents or blocked off and restricted access areas are not Campus public forums and are not areas where expressive activities are allowed as a matter of right.
-Use of such spaces for any purpose is subject to the Facilities Use Policy. - 4.2.
-Camping, Sleeping, and Structures - 4.2.1 Camping and overnight sleeping as expressive activities are not allowed on any College property.
-This includes using any part of the College property for living accommodation purposes such as overnight sleeping, making preparations for overnight sleeping, laying down bedding, storing personal belongings or erecting any tent or shelter. - 4.2.2 Permanent structures may not be erected on College property.
+Camping and overnight sleeping is not allowed on any College property.
+This includes using any part of the College property for living accommodation purposes such as overnight sleeping, making preparations for overnight sleeping, laying down bedding, storing personal belongings or erecting any tent or shelter.

+Permanent structures may not be erected on College property.
 Temporary structures-any object (other than objects such as handbills, signs, notices and posters, arm bands or personal attire) used in the process of expressing views or opinions including, but not limited to, lawn signs, tables (and other structures used to display materials), booths, billboards, banners, tents, awnings, shanties and other enclosures-may be erected by members of the College community to express their view or opinions.
 Such structures may deal with any subject matter including, but not limited to, expressions of positions and ideas on social or political topics.
 Structures must be removed at the end of each day.
-Prior to the erection of any structure, a permit from the Scheduling Office must be obtained.
-A permit shall be issued if the intended structure, including lawn signs, and uses made of them will not be an unreasonable safety hazard and will not impede the normal functions of the College; the structure does not block or impede entry to any building or interfere with normal pedestrian or vehicular traffic; and the proposed location of the structure does not inflict unreasonable damage upon landscaping or College property.
+Prior to the erection of any structure, a permit by the scheduling office must be obtained.
+A permit shall be issued if the intended structure and uses made of it will not be an unreasonable safety hazard and will not impede the normal functions of the College; the structure does not block or impede entry to any building or interfere with normal pedestrian or vehicular traffic; and the proposed location of the structure does not inflict unreasonable damage upon landscaping or College property.

-4.2.3 This provision is not intended to apply to sleeping as a non-free speech activity (such as in dormitories or activities) which shall be regulated by the College in the normal course of its business.
+This provision is not intended to apply to sleeping as a non-free speech activity.
+Sleeping and living accommodations are allowed only in designated College spaces such as dormitories and other official housing.

-4.3.
 Posting and Distributing Literature

-- 4.3.1 Literature may be posted on campus by members of the College community on outdoor bulletin boards designated for College community use.
-Commercial literature and postings by those outside the College Community are allowed only with written permission from the Scheduling Office and a fee may be charged and limits placed on location.
-Postings may not be made on trees, light posts, vehicles parked on campus, buildings, or any other structure other than the officially designated bulletin boards.
-Postings must have a visible posting date and approval stamp and can only be posted for 14 days except with the written permission of the Scheduling Office according to their published guidelines.
-Postings that exceed the limit will be removed at regular intervals. - 4.3.2 Literature may be posted in building interiors of any College building only by members of the College community for official College purposes.
-Official College purposes include notice of recognized College group meetings, notices by College entities of official activities, notices by student government, and departmental or division postings by faculty, staff or administration on bulletin boards maintained for those purposes.
-As necessary and after consultation with relevant College personnel the Scheduling Office may label billboards to designate official uses. - 4.3.3 The Scheduling Office shall publish rules and regulations governing the outdoor posting of Literature or Commercial Literature.
-The regulations may include a schedule of fees and limitations upon the areas in which the posting of Commercial Literature or postings by non-members of the College community may take place. - 4.3.4 Literature may be distributed on campus in connection with free speech activities.
+Literature may be posted on campus only by members of the College community on outdoor bulletin boards designated for College community use.
+Commercial postings and postings by those outside the College Community are allowed only with written permission from the Scheduling Office and a fee may be charged and limits placed on location.
+Literature may not be posted on trees, light posts, vehicles parked on campus, buildings, or any other structure other than the official designated bulletin boards.
+Notices must have a visible posting date and approval stamp and can only be posted for 14 days except with the written permission of Office of Student Life according to their published guidelines.
+Postings that exceed the limit will be removed at regular intervals.

+Literature may be posted in building interiors of any College building only by members of the College community for official College purposes and with the written permission of the Scheduling Office according to its published guidelines.
+Official College purposes include notice of recognized College group meetings, notices by College entities of official activities, and notices by student government.

+The Scheduling Office shall publish rules and regulations governing the posting of signs, notices, posters, and other materials for the College Community and for commercial purposes or by non-members of the College community.
+The regulations may include a schedule of fees and limitations upon the areas in which commercial or non-member of the College community activity may take place.

+Literature may be distributed on campus in connection with free speech activities.
 Literature to be distributed may not be commercial in nature.
-Literature may not be forced on any person. - 4.3.5 Individuals and organizations are responsible for the content of their written materials posted or distributed on campus.
+Literature may not be forced on any person.

+Individuals and organizations are responsible for the content of their written materials posted or distributed on campus.
 They are also responsible to be aware of laws concerning defamation, obscenity, and truth in advertising, such materials may be removed or prohibited.
 They are responsible to clean up discarded literature.

-4.4.
 Chalking